Information for Mentors

 How do I go about interviewing and selecting a student?

 Positions submitted to the Dean’s Office will be posted on the University at Albany's Moodle website maintained through by the Internships & Career Services Department.
 This posting method will be password protected and only accessible to UAlbany SPH students and faculty advisors.
 Students have a time period in which to review posted positions.
 Students then submit a list of positions to which they would like to apply to the Dean’s Office.
 Potential mentors will then receive a set of resumes from interested students (electronically from the Dean’s Office) and can decide to interview any number of applicants at their discretion.

-While the School supports a formal interview process as a benefit to the student and overall matching process, this is not required.
-In addition to providing updates throughout the student selection process, mentors should notify the Coordinator of Internships & Career Services as soon as a student is selected.
+The internship selection process is modeled on a formal job search and interview process.
+In addition to providing updates throughout the student selection process, mentors should notify the Director of Internships & Career Services as soon as a student is selected.
 This will assist the School in providing the greatest level of support and guidance to both mentors and students throughout the selection process.

-Alternatively, a student, in consultation with the faculty advisor and the Coordinator of Internships and Career Services, can develop a proposal for an internship experience outside of those submitted to SPH.
+Alternatively, a student, in consultation with the faculty advisor and the Director of Internships and Career Services, can develop a proposal for an internship experience outside of those submitted to SPH.
 If a student finds a position in this way, the organization is not required to complete the formal submission, posting and search process.
 In all cases, students are responsible for selecting internship positions deemed by the student’s faculty advisor to be appropriate to their program of study.

 Do most internship positions provide students with monetary compensation?